WojciechMatuszewski/programming-notes/web/fem-full-stack-vanilla-js.md

 - Related to the above, I've noticed that **for the 'end' event to fire, you have to have the 'data' event callback registered**.

 Finished Part 9 -22:50

+I just checked, and it appears that the workshop was removed?